Multivariate stable approximation in Wasserstein distance by Stein's method: Introduction

-Stein's method is a vast range of ideas and tools that allow one to study the proximity between a probability measure and a target distribution.
+To assess convergence rates of a sequence towards a multivariate stable law, we use Stein's method -- a vast range of ideas and tools that allow one to study the proximity between a probability measure and a target distribution.
 The scope of the method has been considerably extended since Stein \cite{Stein86} proposed his elegant approach for normal approximation.
 In particular, Barbour \cite{Barbour88} devised the generator approach which is applicable to target distributions that can be realized as the stationary distribution of a "nice" Markov process.
 Barbour's approach is the one adopted in this paper and it takes the following steps.
 First, one constructs a Markov process $(X_t)_{t\ge 0}$ with infinitesimal generator $\mathcal A$ that converges in distribution to $\pi$ as $t\to\infty$ for any initial condition $X_0=x\in\RR^d$.
 Second, one considers Stein's equation (or Poisson equation in the PDE literature)

 with $h\in L^1(\pi)$ and $\pi(h):=\int h(x)\pi(dx)$.
 By exploiting properties of the transition semigroup $(Q_t)_{t\ge 0}$ determined by $\mathcal A$, in particular $Q_0 h=h, Q_\infty h=\int h(x)\pi(dx)$ and the relation $\frac{d}{dt} Q_t = \mathcal A Q_t$, one argues that